 \subsection{Using ACDs}

 We continue the full proof of \Cref{thm:no-owf}.
 First, we give an overview of the framework of adaptively changing distributions of Naor and Rothblum \cite{NaorR06}.

-\paragraph{Adaptively Changing Distributions.} An adaptively changing distribution (ACD) is composed of a pair of probabilistic algorithms for generation ($G$) and for sampling ($D$).
+\paragraph{Adaptively Changing Distributions.} An adaptively changing distribution (ACD) is composed of a pair of probabilistic algorithms, one for generating ($G$) and for sampling ($D$).
 The generation algorithm $G$ receives a public input $x \in \B^n$ and outputs an initial secret state $s_0 \in \B^{s(n)}$ and a public state $p_0$:

-After running the generation algorithm, we can consecutively activate a sampling algorithm $D$ to generate samples form the adaptively changing distribution.
+where the set of possible public states is denoted by $S_p$ and the set of secret states is denoted by $S_s$.
+After running the generation algorithm, we can consecutively activate a sampling algorithm $D$ to generate samples from the adaptively changing distribution.
 In each activation, $D$ receives as its input a pair of secret and public states, and outputs new secret and public states.
-The set of possible public states is denoted by $S_p$ and the set of secret states is denoted by $S_s$.
 Each new state is always a function of the current state and some randomness, which we assume is taken from a set $R$.
 The states generated by an ACD are determined by the function

 When $D$ is activated for the first time, it is run on the initial public and secret states $p_0$ and $s_0$ respectively, generated by $G$.
 The public output of the process is a sequence of public states $(x, p_0, p_1, \ldots)$.